-Evening Post-Baccalaureate Pre- Medical Certificate Program
+Evening Post-Baccalaureate Pre-Medical Certificate Program

-Certificate Level: Undergraduate

-Admissions Requirements: Bachelor's degree

-Certificate Type: Post-Baccalaureate Number of Credits to Completion: 32.0 Instructional Delivery: Campus

-Expected Time to Completion: 2 years Financial Aid Eligibility: Not aid eligible

-Classification of Instructional Program (CIP) Code: 51.1199 Standard Occupational Classification (SOC) Code: 11-9121
+Certificate Level: Undergraduate Admissions Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Number of Credits to Completion: 32.0 Instructional Delivery: Campus; Hybrid Calendar Type: Semester Expected Time to Completion: 2 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 51.1199 Standard Occupational Classification (SOC) Code: 11-9121

 The Graduate School of Biomedical Sciences and Professional Studies at Drexel University's College of Medicine offers the part-time Evening Post-Baccalaureate Pre-Medical certificate (PMED).
 This program gives individuals who hold a non-science baccalaureate degree the opportunity to continue working while they take courses in the evening to prepare themselves for medical, veterinary, dental, podiatric, chiropractic, or other allied health professional schools.
 This program also affords the individual who took science courses many years ago the opportunity to revisit the sciences.
-The structured program is the equivalent of five semesters completed in succession.
+The structured program is the equivalent of five semesters completed in succession, delivered either face-to-face or in a hybrid format with asynchronous lectures and on-campus labs.